 Tags: acting, acting classes, american conservatory theater, ed mock, fred cohn, geary street, john schuck, kq 1006, kqed film unit, michael learned, paul shenar, peter donat, philip greene, ramon bieri, richard moore, rita broder howard, theaters, william ball

-Added to San Francisco Bay Area Television Archive on August 1, 2016.
+Added to Bay Area Television Archive on August 1, 2016.

 - Originally aired on: KQED